 What is Term Insurance?

+Term insurance is basically a type of life insurance that provides coverage for a certain period of time or years.
+The nominee of the insured person receives the death benefit if the insured dies when the policy is active.
 Among life insurance plans, term insurance provides the highest life insurance coverage for the lowest premiums during the period of the plan.

 How Term Insurance Plan from HDFC Life helps you?